kurtshuler/proxmox-ubuntu-server/2 - Ubuntu VM Installation within Proxmox.md

 ==========================================
 There are (2) methods to install Ubuntu Server OS and I prefer the Cloud-Init Server install over the manual Server Live ISO install.

-# Cloud-Init Server install using Tteck script
+# Cloud-Init Server install using Tteck Proxmox VE Helper script

 >**NOTE** For iGPU passthrough, the required files in `linux-generic` are NOT part of the Ubuntu Cloud-Init distribution used by the Tteck Ubuntu installation script.
 That means we have to remember to load them using `sudo apt install sudo linux-generic` after starting the VM for the first time.